Diversity & Inclusion

 Training is offered through the Office of Equity and Diversity.

-The ESFCOM values a College culture which is intentional about supporting and including all faculty, staff, and students.
+The WSU College of Medicine values a college culture which is intentional about supporting and including all faculty, staff, and students.
 Our founding Dean, Dr. John Tomkowiak is a key supporter of building an organizational culture as our espoused and lived values in our work.

 The Culture Champions Working Group: